-On March 30, 2022, the SPAC Rule Proposals relating, among other matters, to the circumstances in which SPACs such as us could potentially be subject to the Investment Company Act of 1940, as amended (the "Investment Company Act") and the regulations thereunder.
+On March 30, 2022, the SPAC Rule Proposals relating, among other matters, to the circumstances in which SPACs such as us could potentially be subject to the Investment Company Act of 1940, as amended (the 'Investment Company Act') and the regulations thereunder.
 The SPAC Rule Proposals would provide a safe harbor for such companies from the definition of "investment company" under Section 3(a)(1)(A) of the Investment Company Act, provided that a SPAC satisfies certain criteria.
 To comply with the duration limitation of the proposed safe harbor, a SPAC would have a limited time period to announce and complete a de-SPAC transaction.
-Specifically, to comply with the safe harbor, the SPAC Rule Proposals would require a company for an initial business combination no later than 18 months after the effective date of the IPO Registration Statement.
+Specifically, to comply with the safe harbor, the SPAC Rule Proposals would require a company to file a report on Form 8-K announcing that it has entered into an agreement with a target company for an initial business combination no later than 18 months after the effective date of the IPO Registration Statement.
 The company would then be required to complete its initial business combination no later than 24 months after the effective date of the IPO Registration Statement.

 There is currently uncertainty concerning the applicability of the Investment Company Act to a SPAC, including a company like ours, that has entered into a definitive agreement within 18 months after the effective date of its IPO Registration Statement but that does not complete its initial business combination within 24 months after such date.
-Although we had entered into a definitive business combination agreement within 18 months after the effective date of our IPO Registration Statement, there is a risk that we may not complete an initial business combination within 24 months of such date.
-Although we have been operating as an unregistered investment company.
+Although we had entered into a definitive business combination agreement within 18 months after the effective date of our IPO Registration Statement, we have not completed an initial business combination within 24 months of such date.
+As a result, it is possible that a claim could be made that we have been operating as an unregistered investment company.
 If we were deemed to be an investment company for purposes of the Investment Company Act, we might be forced to abandon our efforts to complete an initial business combination and instead be required to liquidate the Company.
-If we are required to liquidate the Company, our investors would not be able to realize the benefits of our stock and warrants following such a transaction, and our warrants would expire worthless.
+If we are required to liquidate the Company, our investors would not be able to realize the benefits of owning stock in a successor operating business, including the potential appreciation in the value of our stock and warrants following such a transaction, and our warrants would expire worthless.